wotakumoe/wotaku/guides/squidify.md

 :::

+::: info More clients
-::: info For more options, look at the [**list of clients**](https://airsonic.github.io/docs/apps/) maintained by the Airsonic project
+For more options, look at the [**list of clients**](https://airsonic.github.io/docs/apps/) maintained by the Airsonic project
 :::